-Electronic Pre-Pill Approval is an add on feature
+Electronic Pre-Bill Approval is an add-on feature

 The responsible attorney now reviews the pre-bill to make their changes.
-They will also see the changes, additions, and deletions made by the associate.
-The responsible attorney sees two time entries that need special changes.
-One needs to be marked as non-billable, and the other they want to hold until the next bill. the responsible attorney moves to the line item tab to make these changes.
+They will also see the edits, additions, and deletions made by the associate.
+The responsible attorney sees two time entries that need special changes – one entry needs to be marked as non-billable, and the other entry needs to be held until the next bill.
+The responsible attorney moves to the "Line Items" tab to make these changes.
 For the non-billable line item, they open the billing entry using the pencil icon and mark the entry as non-billable.
-For the entry to be held they select it and press the "Hold Time Entries" button, this will remove the entry from the pre-bill and mark it as held so that it will not automatically be added to the next bill.
-Instead, it will remain on the Held Entries tab for that matter's pre-bills until it is added to a pre-bill or deleted.
+For the entry that needs to be held they select it and press the "Hold Time Entries" button.
+This will remove the entry from the pre-bill and mark it as held so that it will not automatically be added to the next pre-bill.
+Instead, it will remain on the "Held Entries" tab for that matter's pre-bills until it is added to a pre-bill or deleted.

 This is the primary tab where you can view and edit the web copy of the prebill.

-- Edit Button (Pre-bill tab only): Use this button to change the edit view on the pre-bill tab.
+- Edit button (pre-bill tab only): Use this button to change the edit view on the pre-bill tab.
 This will allow you to make line-item edits to the pre-bill.
 Changes in the edit view are saved as you make them

-- Client dropdown: This dropdown allows you to filter the list to only bills for the client selected.
+- Client dropdown: This dropdown allows you to filter the list to only show bills for the client selected.
 Only clients who have bills in your queue are listed here.

-- Matters dropdown: This dropdown allows you to filter the list to only bills for the matter selected.
+- Matters dropdown: This dropdown allows you to filter the list to only show bills for the matter selected.
 Only matters that have bills in your queue are listed here.

 After you have made edits to the pre-bill the markup view will show you that was changed.
 In the case above everything that is purple was changed by the user.